 Every professional knows that knowledge and abilities are not enough and that a set of tools are also needed to help you get the job done.
 Penetration testers provide a necessary service to organizations and businesses who wish to get an up-to-date status of their defense system, especially in today’s evolving cyber world.

 The tools they choose to use to perform penetration testing are key in determining whether they will succeed in preventing the next cyber hack or not.

 So why are these tools used by penetration testers, and what are the most popular tools among professionals?
-Let’s start what the basics.
+Let’s start with the basics.

-Penetration Testing is a way of assessing the security level of systems, applications, mobile services, and infrastructure.
+Penetration Testing assesses the security level of systems, applications, mobile services, and infrastructure.

-This assessment begins with mapping the organization’s digital assets, including integrated third-party tools, user behavior, etc. The purpose of the test is to identify the weaknesses and vulnerabilities in the defense systems and produce a report detailing the findings and recommendations.
+This assessment begins with mapping the organization’s digital assets, including integrated third-party tools, user behavior, etc. The test aims to identify the weaknesses and vulnerabilities in the defense systems and produce a report detailing the findings and recommendations.
 Cyber firms perform pen-testing alongside other cyber security services.

 Application Penetration Testing

 This test aims to detect flaws in the application layer of your web application security systems and examines vulnerable components such as XSS, code injection, poor permission management, and code exposure.